sunjh22/CNVPipe/README.md

     for x in sample{1..18}; do python ~/data/project/CNVPipe/scripts/mergeCNV2.py res/cnvkit/${x}.bed res/delly/${x}.bed res/mops/${x}.bed res/cnvpytor/${x}.bed ~/data/refs/hg38/low-mappability-track/10x/hg38.sv_blacklist.bed res/merge2/${x}.bed > logs/merge/mergeCNV.2.log; done

+#### Strategy 2

-We next try another merging strategy: if two CNVs have overlap, instead of taking only former one, this time we really merge two CNVs - extending the breakpoints.
+We next tried another merging strategy: if two CNVs have overlap, instead of taking only former one, this time we really merge two CNVs - extending the breakpoints.
 The script is in `mergeCNV3.py`.
 Notice that this is based on mergeCNV2.py, which means only four tools' results are merged.